 Apply for a SIMS Visiting Research Fellowship

-Announcing the new American Trust for the British Library Collaboration
+American Trust for the British Library Fellowship Collaboration

-Starting in 2025–2026, SIMS is partnering with the American Trust for the British Library (ATBL) to offer SIMS Visiting Research Fellows the opportunity to apply to the ATBL for a further $2,500 to support research on the same project at the British Library.
-The ATBL fellowship will be awarded in the following year.
+Started in 2025, SIMS participates in a collaboration with the American Trust for the British Library (ATBL) to offer SIMS Visiting Research Fellows the opportunity to apply to the ATBL for a further $2,500 to support research on the same project at the British Library.
+The ATBL fellowship will be awarded in the year following the SIMS Visiting Research Fellowship.

-If a SIMS fellowship is awarded, then the ATBL will reach out to the applicant and request that they apply.
+If a SIMS fellowship is awarded, then the ATBL will reach out to the applicant with a request to apply.

 Eligibility